lolas1st/lolas1st/README.md

 - 👋 Hi, I’m @lolas1st
-- 👀 I’m interested in unite everyone who agree with me to join my cause to defeat the greast evil in the world
+- 👀 I’m interested in unite everyone who agree with me to join my cause to defeat the greast evil in the world(the ccp)and change china into a christian country
 - 🌱 I’m currently learning website built and online security
 - 💞️ I’m looking to collaborate on built a system called hydra to protect everyone in my team safe
 - 📫 How to reach me ...lolas_office@protonmail.com